yoloman2/flappy/README.md

-# HTML5 Flappy Game Template (PHSC)
+# HTML5-PHSC Flappy Game Template

 Use this template to assemble your own game like Flappy Bird.
 Then, as you learn more code, customize it to your liking.
-Here's how:

 ## Fork